(Mock up "how-to" ideas and a variety of covers created using this system for actual book covers, so keep scrolling down)

 Building a cover is not rocket science, it's all about making an impression, snagging a buyer's attention.

 First you need a graphics program to manipulate pictures and create wording.
 It doesn't have to be an expensive program, though you can do more with those, it's simply a bit more complicated to learn.
 I use Print Shop, a fairly moderately priced and easy to use program.
+You can also use a combination of Word and Publisher (and that's because Word will give you a PDF file but not a JPG file, which you need to load a cover to Amazon).
+There lots of places on the Net that will show you (some YouTube videos) how to build a cover in Word, but I'm building this in Print Shop.

 I have a set size I created in my Print Shop "signs" section that gives me a page size that is 6"x9", which is the size of a trade paperback cover.
 It works just as well for an e-book cover, I've found.
+And you can resize sheets in both Word and Publisher to this size, too.

 The next step will take the longest.
 It is deciding on the font to use for your title and author's name.